Creating LaTeX Documents

 Each of these options will define certain parameters suitable for that type

-of document (e.g. a book
+of document (e.g. a book may have chapters).

-For starting out it's generally safe to use article
+For starting out it's generally safe to use article for most documents.

 # Preamble